The Fourth Way of Futurism.

 74% of SMEs lack a digital strategy and roadmap to navigate their future Go-To-Market path.
 (McKinsey)

-Corporate change-makers aren’t set up to last, leaving organisations stuck with their legacy.
+Because Corporate change-makers aren’t set up to last, leaving organisations stuck with their legacy.

-How the hype cycle mythos serves tech’s competitiveness more than its customers.
+The hype cycle mythos serves tech’s competitiveness more than its customers.

+The story of Oedipus is the quintessential Greek tragedy about a man who, in trying to run away from his fate, runs straight into it.
 Oedipus learned to his cost that if you know your future you will have no choice but to fulfil it.
-That is the hype cycle.
+He was a prisoner to his future.

 Our reality is